San Antonio Oilfield Trucking Accident Attorney

-Oil Field Services Trucks have clogged upon the roads in South Texas and other areas in Texas and the United States where shale drilling and horizontal drilling have created a new oil and gas boom.
-Thousands of oil field services trucks are now found in counties in where there used to be none.
-Fracking fluid trucks, winch trucks, service trucks, cranes, aerial lift trucks, tanker trucks, trucks hauling wide loads, trucking hauling heavy equipment, and a host of other commercial vehicles now fill the roads that once never saw traffic.
+Oil Field service trucks have clogged upon the roads in South Texas and other areas in Texas and the United States where shale drilling and horizontal drilling have created a new oil and gas boom.
+Thousands of oil field service trucks are now found in counties where there used to be none.
+Fracking fluid trucks, winch trucks, service trucks, cranes, aerial lift trucks, tanker trucks, trucks hauling wide loads, trucks hauling heavy equipment and a host of other commercial vehicles now fill the roads that once never saw traffic.

 The presence of these trucks has led to a variety of new problems.
 Roads are being destroyed by the heavy vehicles causing dangers such as edge drop-offs, pot-holes, dangerous merging conditions, and other conditions not expected by drivers.
 Traffic has increased in towns that have never seen anything resembling traffic.
 And, ultimately, all of this has led to a significant uptick in the number of accidents in communities booming from new oil and gas production.